savoirfairelinux/jami-project/docs/source/dev/compiling_and_installing/daemon.rst

 Clang compatibility (developers only)
 -------------------------------------

-It is possible to compile dring with Clang by setting CC and CXX variables to 'clang' and 'clang++' respectively when calling ./configure.
+It is possible to compile jamid with Clang by setting CC and CXX variables to 'clang' and 'clang++' respectively when calling ./configure.

 Currently it is not possible to use the DBus interface mechanism, and the